Jakub-Wilk/Jakub-Wilk/README.md

 ### Hi there 👋

+I'm a first-year student at the Kraków Univeristy of Economics.
+Sometimes working on side projects in my free time.

 <!--
 **Jakub-Wilk/Jakub-Wilk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.